Fans boo players kneeling before MLS game

 Dallas and Nashville had not played a game since the season was suspended on March 12 because of the coronavirus.
 While other teams played in the MLS is Back tournament in Florida over the past month, Dallas and Nashville were forced to withdraw before the start because of positive COVID-19 tests among players from both teams.

-The death of George Floyd has spurred a number of MLS players to form the group Black Players for Change, which seeks to address systemic racism in soccer and society.
+George Floyd's death spurred a number of MLS players to form the group Black Players for Change, which seeks to eliminate systemic racism in soccer and society.

 At the opening game of the MLS tournament in Florida, members of the group collectively stood in silence, fists raised, for more than eight minutes.
 Players and coaches wore Black Lives Matter T-shirts throughout the event.

 Eight minutes, 46 seconds is the length of time prosecutors say Floyd, a 46-year-old Black man, was pinned to the ground under a white Minneapolis police officer's knee before he died.
+(The length of time was later revised to 7 minutes, 46 seconds.)
 Players and coaches wore Black Lives Matter T-shirts throughout the event.

 The anthem was not played before games at the tournament.
 Cannon said the players had asked that it not be played before the game because they didn't feel it was right "for the anthem to be played in this moment."

-"We had someone chanting U.S.A., but they don't understand what kneeling means," Cannon added.
+"We had someone chanting U.S.A., but they don't understand what kneeling means," Cannon said.
 "They don't understand why we're kneeling.

-Cannon said he expected to have some negative pushback over the unified response.
+Cannon said he expected to see some negative pushback over the unified response.

 "It hurts me because I love our fans, I love this club, and I want to see the support that the league has given us, that everyone has given us, from our fans," he said.